SF Museum logo The Starfleet Museum The Romulan Empire

 History

-However, in the more than two centuries since the end of the war, Federation historians have learned somewhat more about the Romulans' strategy and weapons.
+However, in the more than 2 centuries since the end of the war, Federation historians have learned somewhat more about the Romulans' strategy and weapons.
 In particular, a Romulan commander who defected to the United Federation of Planets in 2268 was a valuable source of information, as persons with first-hand knowledge of the war were still alive at the time.
 Knowledge of the Romulans' primary war aim of conquering their ancestral homeworld of Vulcan was obtained from this source.
 In more recent years, the Klingons have also given us much valuable information.
-Since the end of the Dominion War and the posting of Ambassador Worf as envoy to Qo'onos, Federation historians have been granted limited access to Klingons records concerning their contacts with the Romulans, both in times of war and times of peace.
-Despite these valuable sources, however, much about the Romulans prosecution of the war remains unknown.
+Since the end of the Dominion War and the posting of Ambassador Worf as envoy to Qo'noS, Federation historians have been granted limited access to Klingon records concerning their contacts with the Romulans, both in times of war and times of peace.
+Despite these valuable sources, however, much about the Romulans' prosecution of the war remains unknown.

 At the start of the war in 2156 UESN Intelligence estimated, on the basis of the number of ships observed in combat, in orbit, and in transit between planets, that Romulan ships outnumbered UESN ships by a ratio of approximately 2.5 to 1.
 Romulan hull materials and power output levels appeared to be similar to those of UESN ships, which at the start of the war were all fusion powered.
 There was no evidence that the Romulans had developed matter/antimatter (M/AM)-powered ships, which would enter service with the UESN in 2157.
 In fact, there was no evidence that the Romulans were using antimatter for any purpose, even as munitions.